All Episodes

 tim burchett

-I just don't the more and more I know about government.
+I just don't, the more and more I know about government.

-Uh you know, uh I've been in this gift before and I've walked out.
+And I've been in this gift before and I've walked out.

-And I remember one time I called my wife and I said, honey, go to the store and buy canned goods.
+I said, honey, go to the store and buy canned goods.

-We're we're completely wide open.
+We're completely wide open.

-She said, All right, sweetie.
+She said, all right, sweetie.

 tucker carlson

-And uh so what do we get for a trillion dollars a year to the U.S. military?
+So what do we get for a trillion dollars a year to the U.S. military?

 Do we get anything in return?